ErwinKomen/RU-passim/passim/doc/source/basiclistview.rst

    Set it to ``True`` when one of the search options uses select2.

 ``prefix``
-   This is the prefix that you would like the function to use for this particular listview.
+   This is the prefix to be used for this particular listview.
 Make sure to use non-identical prefixes between views.
+The prefixes are used in Javascript and in distinguishing information that is sent to the server via POST commands.

 ``basic_name``
    This is the basic name that is used in ``urls.py``, for instance, to derive the obligatory associated details view.
    That is to say, there **must** be a DetailsView that has an entry in ``urls.py`` called ``basic_name`` + ``_details``.
-   The ``basic_name`` does not actually need to be specified here, since the name of the model ``Author`` is the same (modulo the case).
+   The ``basic_name`` does not actually need to be specified, when the name of the model (disregarding capitals)  ``Author`` is the same.

 ``paginate_by``
    The default value is 15 lines per page.
 Specify it here if you would like to have a different page size.